ampache/ampache/resources/scripts/xss-probe/README.md

 ## Safety

-It writes to the database and restores from an in-memory copy taken at the start, so **point it at a throwaway instance**: an interrupted run leaves the payloads in place.
+It writes to the database and restores from an in-memory copy taken at the start, so **point it at a throwaway instance**.
 Values round-trip as hex, so a description holding a tab or a newline survives.

+Seeding happens inside the same `try` as the crawl, so a failure part way through still restores the columns it had already written.
+If it finds the payload already in a column it refuses to start rather than "restoring" the payload as if it were the original value — that is the one way a run can lose data, and it is worth the abort.
+Clean those rows by hand and run again.